Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 <a name="dist"></a>
 ## Distplot:

-Displot combines the function of a histogram and the KDE (densities)plot into the same plot using the seaborn package.
+Displot combines the function of a histogram and the KDE (density) plot into the same plot using the seaborn package.
+The x-axis represents a feature e.g. petal length and the y-axis is a count of the number oof points that exist in the given range.
+Thus, we can  determine how many points are in particular regions.
+For the petal length we can see that a lot of the iris setosa points lie in the range 1.5 while iris versicolor points lie in the region 4.8 [14].

 <details><summary>Python Code</summary>